On This Day in History: September 20

 - At the Battle of Fulford, Harald Hardrada defeats earls Morcar and Edwin.

-- Agnes of Poitou and Andrew I of Hungary meet to negotiate about the border-zone in present-day Burgenland.
+- Agnes of Poitou and Andrew I of Hungary meet to negotiate about the border territory of Burgenland.

 Births On This Day